gin66/wg_netmanager/README.md

 This is actually a very cool feature and on the other hand quite frightening.

+## Update

-Update: `ip route add` wants to find an interface with the corresponding subnet.
-Or throws a "no such process error".
+Depending on the linux version, `ip route add` wants to find an interface with the corresponding subnet.
+If not successful, then it will throw a "no such process error".

-As current hotfix the IP-address is set with /24, but this adds a static route.
-This static route to prevents routing to use a peer as gateway.
-=> Need time to figure this out.
-=> Apparently deleting the default route is a viable solution.
-   so:
+Remedy is, that the wireguard interface is associated with IP and resp. netmask. without adding a route:
 ```
-  ip addr add 10.1.1.1/24 dev wg0
+  ip addr add 10.1.1.1/24 dev wg0 noprefixroute
-  ip route del 10.1.1.1/24 dev wg0
 ```

-This may have implication on the "8.8.8.8" scenario.
+Consequently, in the config-file the subnet has to specified.
+If the subnet does not include 8.8.8.8, then other nodes will not accept it - unless the defined subnet includes 8.8.8.8